valancej/Anchore-Enterprise-k8s/README.md

 ### Anchore Helm Chart Configuration

 To make proper configurations to the Helm chart, create a custom `anchore_values.yaml` file and utilize it when installing.
-There are
+There are many options for configuration with Anchore, for the purposes of this document, I will only change the minimum to get Anchore Enterprise installed.
+There is an [anchore_values.yaml](anchore_values.yaml) file in this repository, that you may include in your installation.